opro/opro/README.md

       # return user.valid_password?(params[:password]) ? user : false
     end

-If you're authenticating exchanging something other than a password (such as a facebook auth token) client's can still enable this functionality by setting `params[:auth_grant] == 'password'` in their initial request.
+If you're authenticating exchanging something other than a password (such as a facebook auth token) client's can still enable this functionality by setting `params[:grant_type] == 'password'` in their initial request.
 You can then use `find_user_for_auth` method from above and implement your custom behavior.
 You can call `find_user_for_auth` multiple times and the application will try calling each auth method in order.
 It is suggested that you return from this block early if the params are missing a vital key like this:

     config.find_user_for_auth do |controller, params|